aurmich/module_lang_fila3/docs/laravel-localization-folio-integration.md

   - **Solution**: Optimize middleware execution and cache locale settings where possible.

 ## Conclusion
 Integrating `mcamara/laravel-localization` with `laravel/folio` requires careful handling of URL prefixes and middleware to ensure seamless localized routing.
-By using a custom middleware to manage locale prefixes and leveraging `laravel-localization`'s helpers for URL generation, you can provide a robust multi-language experience while maintaining the simplicity of Folio's page-based routing.
+By using a custom middleware to manage locale prefixes and leveraging `laravel-localization`'s helpers for URL generation, `saluteora` can provide a robust multi-language experience for healthcare users while maintaining the simplicity of Folio's page-based routing.
 This approach ensures accessibility, SEO benefits, and user-friendly navigation across languages.